subhavmittal/ARM-Assembly/README.md

 # ARM-Assembly
-Recursive MergeSort implementation in ARM Assembly sort.s has the main function (mergesort)
+Recursive MergeSort implementation in ARM Assembly Sort.s has the main function (mergesort)
 There are 5 other files apart from sort.s
 1. custom_io.s : contains custom input/output functions developed for taking list input
 2. compare.s : contains function to compare 2 strings